pohly/external-provisioner/README.md

 * `--capacity-for-immediate-binding <bool>`: Enables producing capacity information for storage classes with immediate binding.
 Not needed for the Kubernetes scheduler, maybe useful for other consumers or for debugging.
 Defaults to `false`.

+##### Distributed provisioning

+* `--node-deployment`: Enables deploying the external-provisioner together with a CSI driver on nodes to manage node-local volumes.
+Off by default.

+* `--node-deployment-immediate-binding`: Determines whether immediate binding is supported when deployed on each node.
+Enabled by default, use `--node-deployment-immediate-binding=false` if not desired.

+* `--node-deployment-base-delay`: Determines how long the external-provisioner sleeps initially before trying to own a PVC with immediate binding.
+Defaults to 20 seconds.

+* `--node-deployment-max-delay`: Determines how long the external-provisioner sleeps at most before trying to own a PVC with immediate binding.
+Defaults to 60 seconds.

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.